 Below is the image of a headstone of what would seem to be a young British subject who was from an aristocratic French family.

 Above: The headstone at Etaples Military Cemetery.
-This can be located with the reference "LXVII G 3"
+This can be located at 'LXVII G 3'.

 Perhaps – we could surmise – the family came over to the UK many centuries ago and the noble name was passed down the generations.
 Perhaps the 19 year old William James (the cemetery register tells us his name and his age) was the last of his line?

 As expected, the entry in the CWGC’s register adds further detail as follows:

 DE TOLLE-SWAIN (VICOMTE DE TOLLE) Pte William James.
 515203 'C' Coy 1st London Scottish.
 Died of injuries received in rescuing three men from drowning 13 Aug 1918 aged 19.
 Only son of William George and Florence L de Tolle-Swain (Comte et Comtesse de Tolle) of Bournemouth.
 Born at Oxford and enlisted at Bournemouth while living there.